MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/guest-access-checklist.md

 ## □ Verify account licenses and types

-- **Account must be licensed for Teams**: *Comment: What does "account" refer to?
-How does admin confirm this?*
+- **Account licensed for Teams**: For a "Guest" account rooted in a real user account in some other Office 365 tenant, that real user account must be licensed for Teams for “Guest”.
-- **Accounts must be Office 365 school or work accounts**: Currently, only users who have an email address corresponding to an Azure Active Directory or Office 365 work or school account can be added as a guest user.
-We know that support for other types of accounts is a much-requested capability, and it's on the [Office 365 Roadmap (Non O365 school or work accounts)](https://products.office.com/en-us/business/office-365-roadmap?filters=%26freeformsearch=guest).
+- **Account must be Office 365 school or work account, or MSA account**: Currently, users who have an email address corresponding to an Azure Active Directory, Office 365 work or school account, or a Microsoft account (MSA) can be added as a guest user.

-## □ Environment
+## □ Configure environment
-*Comment: Why is this part of the checklist?
-What are you asking the user to do here with respect to MFA?
-Is this for awareness?*

 Guests are required to use multi-factor authentication (MFA) if the hosting tenant requires it.
 For more details, see [Identity models and authentication in Microsoft Teams](identify-models-authentication.md).